isabella232/horizon/README.md

 4. Edit version.sbt (if needed)
 5. Commit changes and push to release branch
 6. Run ```sbt “release with-defaults”```
-7. Go to http://oss.sonatype.org and loging
+7. Go to http://oss.sonatype.org and login
 8. Go to “Staging Repositories” (on left side)
 9. Find your repo (at the bottom)
 10. Click close